hoyangtsai/resume/README.md

 - Led the [browser extension](https://chrome.google.com/webstore/detail/shopback-button-cashback/djjjmdgomejlopjnccoejdhgjmiappap) developments, such as watchlist service integration, built a new micro-frontend site for the [uninstall feedback](https://www.shopback.com/uninstall), purchasing merchant vouchers by scanning the QR code on the browser extension through your mobile phone
 - Planned and developed performance-related tools, such as a performance evaluation tool to compare different versions or other cashback extensions and a performance monitoring tool
-- Planned an end-to-end smoke test automation in CI to assure the development quality
+- Planned an end-to-end smoke test automation in the CI pipeline to assure the quality of development
 - Provided a workflow optimization plan to make the releasing more smooth which includes code review mechanisms and requirement timeline control

-<b>Stack: HTML/CSS, Javascript, ReactJS, Jenkins, AWS, Kubernetes, Gitlab, Shell script</b>
+  > Skills: HTML/CSS, Javascript, ReactJS, Jenkins, AWS, Kubernetes, Gitlab, Shell script

 ### Senior Front-end Engineer, <a href="https://www.tencent.com" target="_blank">Tencent</a> 📍 Shenzhen, China <small><time class="term">2016/01 - 2021/03</time></small>